alexyu132/fusebox3/README.md

 ### Linear rails
 ![FuseBox3](images/7.png)

 With clone linear rails becoming cheaper and more easily available, the CoreXY movement has been redesigned to ride completely on linear rails - the y-axis now uses MGN9 rails screwed directly to the extrusions, which improves rigidity compared to the old linear rods.
 From experience on the FuseBox2R, the rails should have the added benefit of lower noise.
-Like the 2R, the gantry/x-axis uses a single MGN12 rail, although 50mm longer to account for the additional build area.
+Like the 2R, the gantry/x-axis uses a single MGN12 rail, although it's now 50mm longer to account for the additional build area.

 ### Belt path changes, tensioning improvements
-The FuseBox and FuseBox2/R share a similar belt path - the motors are mounted in the corners of the frame, and the motor pulleys serve as the "ends" of the belt path on the back side.
+The original FuseBox and FuseBox2/R share a similar belt path - the motors are mounted in the corners of the frame, and the motor pulleys serve as the "ends" of the belt path on the back side.
 This belt path design minimizes the number of idler pulleys needed, at the cost of quite a bit of wasted space in the x direction, necessitating a wider frame.

 ![FuseBox3](images/4.png)